Coexistence of localized and extended states in the Anderson model with long-range hopping: The local character of the optimal fluctuation

 \subsection{The Single Site Approximation (SSA)}

-If $\alpha$ is not specifically small, the FBA does not work: the wave function is not localized on one site, so that formula \eqref{h701no1} is not valid.
+If $\alpha$ is not specially small, the FBA does not work: the wave function is not localized at one site, so that formula \eqref{h701no1} is not valid.
 However, as we conclude from numerics (se Section~\ref{Numerical study of the optimal fluctuation}), the potential $V_{\bf j}^{\rm (opt)}$ remains extremely short range even for $\alpha$ away from zero: the potential remains localized at a single site with an accuracy better than 1\%!
 Thus, it is very interesting to explore the single-site approximation (SSA) that postulates where the dependence $V_0(E)$ is yet to be found.
 We stress again that, strictly speaking, the formula \eqref{h701n} is incorrect.
 Namely, it is inconsistent with the requirement \eqref{h701} which relates the shape of optimal potential to that of the optimal wave-function.
-Nevertheless, as is demonstrated in the Section~\ref{Numerical study of the optimal fluctuation}, SSA works extremely well, as long as we are interested in the ``integral'' characteristics, governed by the core of the fluctuation.
+Nevertheless, as it is demonstrated by the numerical results of the Section~\ref{Numerical study of the optimal fluctuation}, SSA works extremely well, as long as we are interested in the ''integral'' characteristics, governed by the core of fluctuation.
 What is also important, SSA allows for the analytical solution of the arising quantum-mechanical problem.
 In particular, in \cite{TikhonovIoselevichFeigel'man} it was shown that, within SSA

-However, we choose to postpone using the SSA, because there are many important and nice results that can be derived without appealing to this approximation.
+However, we choose to postpone using the SSA, because there are many important and nice results that can be derived without appealing to any approximation.